YuriPureza/YuriPureza/README.md

 - Hi, I’m @YuriPureza
 - I’m interested in movies and games
-- I’m currently learning Javascript
+- I’m currently learning Java
-- I’m a future AI programmer

 <!---
 YuriPureza/YuriPureza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.